 - Have dementia, depression, or a negative self-perception of your health.

-Exercise on a regular basis to avoid falls
+Fall Prevention Exercises on a regular basis

 Regular physical activity reduces your chances of falling.
 Engaging in at least 150 minutes of physical activity every week will help you strengthen your muscles while also enhancing your flexibility and endurance.
 Exercises for strength and balance should be done at least twice a week.
 You’ll notice an improvement in your balance and walk, lowering your risk of falling.
 Physical activity can also aid in the relief of postural hypotension symptoms.
 Take a look at these seven simple workouts to get started.